sharontherese/latin-mass-wedding/content/post/betrothal-masterpost/index.md

 ![](/uploads/betrothal/ca19630221.jpg)

-> In the ceremony of Solemn Engagement, which includes readings from Scripture, the exchange of the couple's promites and the blessing of the engagement ring, a Catholic couple ask God, their Father, to witness and bless their solemn promise to marry.
+> In the ceremony of Solemn Engagement, which includes readings from Scripture, the exchange of the couple's promises and the blessing of the engagement ring, a Catholic couple ask God, their Father, to witness and bless their solemn promise to marry.
 (Note: Based on the details provided, this ceremony appears to be Fr.
 Weller's rite of betrothal.)

 "Solemn engagement rite ideal marriage preparation."
 The Clarion Herald, May 7 1964. https://thecatholicnewsarchive.org/?a=d&d=cher19640507-01.1.9.